 Simply put, programmatic is a way publishers and advertisers sell and buy advertising space.

 As opposed to more traditional methods of digital advertising that are often manual, programmatic media buying utilizes large sets of data and automation.
-It enables brands to serve their ads to the right people at the right time, while for advertisers, it’s an opportunity to sell more available ad slots and maximize placement revenue.
+It enables brands to serve their ads to the right people at the right time, while for publishers, it’s an opportunity to sell more available ad slots and maximize placement revenue.

 Platforms like DSP and SSP allow advertisers and publishers to connect to ad exchanges or each other directly and complete media buying deals in a fraction of a second.